 - Estimated duration: approximately 4 hours

-Trip ends after 3-hours.
-You’ll have time for refreshment at a local cafe near the town centre before getting a transfer back to your hotel.
+This trip lasts for 3 hours, and you will have time for refreshments at a local cafe near the town centre before getting a transfer back to your hotel.

 - We will confirm the exact time upon your booking

-After two unforgettable days sightseeing in Hoi An, you will be transferred to the airport for your journey home the following morning.
+After two unforgettable days of sightseeing in Hoi An, you will be transferred to the airport the following morning for your journey home.